Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness: Gradient Uniqueness

 \section{Gradient Uniqueness}

-In this Section, we present the central result of the paper: that ``gradient uniqueness'' (or GNQ)---which we define subsequently---can be used to determine the level of disclosure associated with any datapoint during execution of a mini-batch gradient descent algorithm, regardless of the model.
-To justify the use of GNQ, in the Appendix of the paper we argue mathematically that the amount of information available to \emph{any} attacker, regardless of the attack strategy, in the disclosure of a model learned is bounded by a function that monotonically increases with GNQ.
-Thus, any defense that reduces the maximum GNQ tends to reduce the success of any attack.
+In this Section, we present the central result of the paper: that \emph{gradient uniqueness} (or GNQ)---which we define subsequently---can be used to determine the level of disclosure associated with any datapoint during execution of a mini-batch gradient descent algorithm, regardless of the model.
+In the Appendix of the paper we show mathematically that the information present in a learned model regarding the presence of a particular training datapoint is upper-bounded by GNQ.
+By computing the GNQ of each training point as a machine learning algorithm is run using an efficient algorithm (GhostGNQ), GNQ provides a principled, attack-agnostic method for auditing the level of disclosure associated with each datapoint.

-Assume a public dataset $\mathcal{D}= \{d_j\}_{j=1}^N$ from which the private dataset $\mathcal{D}_t$ is sampled uniformly at random without replacement.
-The sampling distribution serves as an empirical prior on random variable $\mathcal{D}_t$.
-While an adversary cannot see $\mathcal{D}_t$, the adversary's goal is to use observable information to infer whether $d_j$ is in $\mathcal{D}_t$; if done with high certainty, the adversary is successful.
-While determining whether $d_j$ is in $\mathcal{D}_t$ is just one type of attack (a so-called membership inference attack~\citep{shokri2017membership}), safety from membership inference under a public dataset serves as a proxy for safety from other attacks, in the sense that if an attacker cannot determine if $d_j$ was used, the disclosure regarding $d_j$ was limited.

-Assume that $\mathcal{D}_t$ is used to train some arbitrary model using the classical, mini-batch gradient descent (Alg.~\ref{alg:new_sgd}).
-The adversary uses some attack strategy $\mathcal{F}$ to analyze the learned parameters $\theta_{N_r}$ to determine whether some $d_j$ is in $\mathcal{D}_t$.
-We consider a worst-case (white-box) setting in which the model architecture and the released final parameters $\theta_{N_r}$ are known to the adversary.